oatlog/oatlog/doc/extended_abstract/main.typ

     Microbenchmark results comparing egglog with oatlog.
 The reported timings are maximum likelihood estimates over $100$ samples or $5$ seconds, whichever is greater, computed by Criterion.rs
     @criterionrs.
-Oatlog is compared with nondeterministic egglog since oatlog internally iterates `hashbrown::HashTable`.
+Oatlog is compared with nondeterministic egglog since oatlog internally iterates `hashbrown::HashMap`s.
   ],
 ) <benchmark-results>

 We are developing oatlog with the help of microbenchmarks comparing it to egglog, shown in
 @benchmark-results.
 The egglog code for the benchmarks is provided in @appendix_benchmarks.
-Each step involves matching all rewrite rules once.
-The `fuel*-math` benchmarks run until saturation, i.e. until the rewrite rules produce no more inserts or unifications.
+The `fuel*-math` benchmarks are run until saturation, i.e. until the rewrite rules produce no more inserts or unifications.
+The other benchmarks are run for a fixed number of steps, with each step matching all rewrite rules once.

 Oatlog's relative speedup is the highest for small e-graphs, with the 11th step of `math` and `boolean-adder` being reached more quickly with egglog than with oatlog.
 While oatlog is less